 — Topeka Capital, 1923

-The range is about a mile south of Garden City and extends three miles back into the sandhills.
+The range lies approximately 1 mile south of Garden City and extends three miles back into the sandhills.
 In addition to the bison, various game birds call the area home.
-A few of the surviving trees can be seen on the range.
+A few of the surviving trees are visible on the range.

 Also See: